Setup Guide

 Missing refunds and chargebacks

 Revenue tracking without refund tracking overstates channel performance.
-A channel with a 15% refund rate is significantly less valuable than one with a 2% refund rate — but you can't see this without tracking charge.refunded and charge.dispute.created events.
+A channel with a 15% refund rate is significantly less valuable than one with a 2% refund rate — but you can't see this without listening to charge.refunded and charge.dispute.created events.

 When should you set up Stripe revenue tracking?